amitmse/in_Python_/Neural Network/README.md

 	tanh is also like logistic sigmoid but better.
 The range of the tanh function is from (-1 to 1). tanh is also sigmoidal (s - shaped).
 Both tanh and logistic sigmoid activation functions are used in feed-forward nets.

-Vanishing gradient problem.
+	Problem: Vanishing gradient.

 ![Function](https://github.com/amitmse/in_Python_/blob/master/Neural%20Network/Tanh.PNG)

 #### 2.3 ReLU (Rectified Linear Unit) Activation Function:

-	The ReLU is the most used activation function in the world right now.Since, it is used in almost all the convolutional neural networks or deep learning.
-As you can see, the ReLU is half rectified. f(z) is zero when z is less than zero and f(z) is equal to z when z is above or equal to zero.
+	The ReLU is the most used activation function.
+Since, it is used in almost all the convolutional neural networks or deep learning.
+It rectifies vanishing gradient problem.
 Range is 0 to infinity.

-	But the issue is that all the negative values become zero immediately which decreases the ability of the model to fit or train from the data properly.
-	That means any negative input given to the ReLU activation function turns the value into zero immediately in the graph, which in turns affects the resulting graph by not mapping the negative values appropriately.
-It rectifies vanishing gradient problem.
-Almost all deep learning Models use ReLu nowadays. it should only be used within Hidden layers of a Neural Network Model.
-Hence for output layers we should use a Softmax function for a Classification problem to compute the probabilites for the classes, and for a regression problem it should simply use a linear function.
+	It should only be used within Hidden layers of a Neural Network Model.
+Hence for output layers should a Softmax function for a Classification problem to compute the probabilites for the classes, and for a regression problem it should simply use a linear function.

+	Problem:
+	The issue is that all the negative values become zero immediately which decreases the ability of the model to fit or train from the data properly.

 	Another problem with ReLu is that some gradients can be fragile during training and can die.
 It can cause a weight update which will makes it never activate on any data point again.
-The draw backs of ReLU is when the gradient hits zero for the negative values, it does not converge towards the minima which will result in a dead neuron while back propagation.
+The draw backs of ReLU is when the gradient hits zero for the negative values, it does not converge towards the minima which will result in a dead neuron while back propagate.
 To fix this problem another modification was introduced called Leaky ReLu to fix the problem of dying neurons.
 It introduces a small slope to keep the updates alive.
 ReLU overcomes the vanishing gradient problem in the multi layer neural network.

 	Rectified Linear Unit doesn't have the saturation problem where the output might get constrained beyond a limit.

 ![Function](https://github.com/amitmse/in_Python_/blob/master/Neural%20Network/ReLU.PNG)

 #### 2.4 Leaky ReLU:
-	Range of the Leaky ReLU is -infinity to infinity.
+	Range : -infinity to infinity.

 ![Function](https://github.com/amitmse/in_Python_/blob/master/Neural%20Network/Leaky_ReLU.PNG)

 #### 2.5 Softmax:
 	Softmax is a very interesting activation function because it not only maps our output to a [0,1] range but also maps each output in such a way that the total sum is 1.
 The output of Softmax is therefore a probability distribution.

 	The softmax function is often used in the final layer of a neural network-based classifier.
 Such networks are commonly trained under a log loss (or cross-entropy) regime, giving a non-linear variant of multinomial logistic regression.

 	Softmax is used for multi-classification in logistic regression model whereas Sigmoid is used for binary classification in logistic regression model, the sum of probabilities is One for Softmax.
 It handles classification problems.

 	Softmax is used only for the output layer, for neural networks that need to classify inputs into multiple categories.

 ![Function](https://github.com/amitmse/in_Python_/blob/master/Neural%20Network/softmax.PNG)